We may earn affiliate commissions for the recommended products. Learn more.

 There’s a slim chance of running into VPN-related issues regardless of which service you purchase.
 However, these problems are barely an inconvenience if you can quickly resolve them by reaching out to experts.
 And as you know, the swiftest way to do that is via 24/7 live chat.

-Sadly, Proton VPN lacks this option, leaving it to play second fiddle to Surfshark VPN.
-But if you prefer written guides and tutorials, both providers will suit your needs.
+Sadly, Proton VPN lacks round-the-clock support, which puts it at a disadvantage compared to Surfshark VPN.
+However, you can contact customer support via email with both Surfshark and Proton VPN.
+In addition, if you prefer written guides and tutorials, both providers will meet your needs.

 Surfshark vs Proton VPN – which one wins?